All Episodes Plain Text

 They watch for unidentified aircraft coming into our territories, either off our coastlands or even being flown within our country itself by parties that may be practicing an espionage.

-over our military bases, the only thing I could figure that is is, since the obviously the Department OF Defense is fully aware of them but they're not reporting, it is because they've already reported to their chief and commander, and the chief and commander happens to be the president of the United States, so he's obviously aware of these craft and he's obviously authorized these craft to travel across our country
+But, you know, with regard to these drones that are over our military bases, the only thing I could figure that is, is since obviously the Department of Defense is fully aware of them, but they're not reporting it, is because they've already reported to the chief and commander.

-Um, you know that they could then learn how to invest their funds in the Chinese power markets and make their monies and then hide those funds that they profiteered through their Virginia,
+his son couldn't transfer from the garage, you know, that they could then learn how to invest their funds in the Chinese power markets and make their monies and then hide those funds that they profiteered through their alleged LLCs that are offshore.

-in Riverside, California, Independent Line.
+Virginia in Riverside, California, Independent Line.

 Yes, I'm just checking in on this China again.

-I heard yesterday, I've heard for about a year China's been buying up our lands, farmlands, whatever, in the Midwest.
+I heard yesterday, I've heard for about a year, China's been buying up our lands, farmlands, whatever in the Midwest.

 And I'm just curious who's selling this.